From the Redwood Forest, to the gulf stream waters – Biologically Inspired Engineering at the Wyss Institute is creating a more sustainable future

 “This approach of separating humid from dry air is called indirect evaporative cooling [IEC], and there are types of coolers on the market today that use it, but they rely on multiple components and materials, making them inefficient,” said Jonathan Grinham, D.Des., a lecturer at GSD, researcher at HCGBC, and the second project co-leader.
 “Our system is much simpler to manufacture, doesn’t require as much maintenance, and is as efficient as we could possibly make it thanks to its multi-stage cooling elements.”

-Alvarenga and Grinham, who are part of the Adaptive Living Environments (ALivE) group at Harvard as well as the Wyss Institute, are continuing to refine their cold-SNAP technology with the goal of turning it into a commercially viable product.
+Alvarenga and Grinham, who are part of the Adaptive Living Environments (ALivE) group at Harvard as well as the Wyss Institute, are continuing to refine their evaporative cooling technology with the goal of turning it into a commercially viable product.
 The ALivE group is co-led by Martin Bechthold, D.Des., who is an Associate Faculty Member at the Wyss Institute and Director of the Doctor of Design program at GSD, and Allen Sayegh, M.Des., an Associate Professor at GSD.

 “A lot of the innovations in materials science right now, like what the Aizenberg group at the Wyss Institute is doing, are happening at the micro- to nano-scale, which is usually completely outside the realm of the materials that designers and architects work with,” said Bechthold.
-“This project is a great example of how the ALivE group allows scientists and designers to bring their different modes of thinking and skills together to identify how new technologies developed in the lab can be applied to the real world, and cold-SNAP in particular has the potential to significantly reduce our impact on the environment.”
+“This project is a great example of how the ALivE group allows scientists and designers to bring their different modes of thinking and skills together to identify how new technologies developed in the lab can be applied to the real world, and our evaporative cooling technology in particular has the potential to significantly reduce our impact on the environment.”

 “We all need to work together to bring full force to bear on the problem of sustainability if we are to save our world and protect it for generations to come,” said Wyss Institute Founding Director Donald Ingber.
 “And so I am very proud of how our community has begun to take on this challenge, and to leverage Nature’s own design principles to help find meaningful and impactful solutions.”